 But more mysterious and just as worrying is what scientists have a much harder time measuring, like the impacts on deepwater corals, zooplankton and various marine life that lives in the middle depths of the sea, explains EDF Chief Oceans Scientist Douglas N. Rader.

 "To top it off, all of this occurred near the Mississippi River Delta, an ecosystem already under enormous pressure," Rader says.
-This pressure is driven by century-old development choices that favored commerce and development over sustainability of the Delta.
+This pressure is driven by century-old development choices that favored commerce and development over sustainability.
 And now research has shown that the rate of marsh shoreline erosion increased with oiling.

 Isn't BP supposed to pay for spilling oil into the Gulf?

-A: Yes.
+Yes.
 The Clean Water Act sets the rule for such penalties.
 In 2012, Congress passed the RESTORE Act, which ordered that the majority of civil fines stemming from the oil spill be spent on Gulf Coast restoration efforts.
 Those funds will go a long way toward healing the delta and restoring the Gulf.